concept-to-clinic/concept-to-clinic/docs/project-structure.md

 </tr>
 <tr>
   <td nowrap><code>│   ├── src</code></td>
   <td>The source code for the prediction application.
-This application is a [Flask](http://flask.pocoo.org/) application (as opposed to the [Django](https://www.djangoproject.com/) application for the interface).
+This application is a <a href="http://flask.pocoo.org/">Flask</a> application (as opposed to the <a href="https://www.djangoproject.com/">Django</a> application for the interface).
 This lightweight framework is good for serving simple endpoints and letting us focus on the algorithms.</td>
 </tr>
 <tr>
   <td nowrap><code>│   │   ├── algorithms</code></td>